 - Equipment is preferred for an automated cleaning in place i.e. CIP.

-- Components or sub-systems that don’t get CIP exposure are preferred for COP.
+- Components or sub-systems being not feasible for CIP are preferred for COP.

-- Critical Components or locations of the equipment that are hard to reach are preferred for Manual Cleaning.
+- Critical Components or locations of the equipment that are hard to reach during CIP and COP are preferred for Manual Cleaning.

 2 Types of Cleaning